kevinmcsherry/P2_the_big_race/README.md

   - Another idea is to allow the user to select a particular type of car.. so I could have offered different cars to race.
   - When a championship is won, perhaps a bigger (better) award presentation.
 Maybe a trophy image presented on screen.
   - I would like to perhaps make the race a bit quicker, some feedback is that it can take a car a long time to finish the race (up to 7 seconds).
 If I were to do this again, I would perhaps look at making the random number to 1 decimal and have the numbers between 2-4.
+  - After using on a device, I think having the game play on Landscape may have been a good idea.

   ## Testing